B12 Methylcobalamin

 Pharmacokinetics & Bioavailability

 When evaluating B12 Methylcobalamin, the most critical factor is its absorption rate.
+I have reviewed the manufacturer's third party Certificates of Analysis (CoA) to verify purity and clinical yield.
 Currently, the clinical bioavailability score for this specific chemical form is rated at Sublingual.

 Optimal Protocol Instructions